TedTschopp/dgx-spark-gpt-oss-120b-server/docs/SECURITY.md

 - IP allow-listing / rate limits

 This repo does not ship a proxy by default; add one only if you need authentication.

+## Operational notes

+- If you bind `HOST=0.0.0.0` for LAN access, remember that `0.0.0.0` is only valid for *binding*, not for *connecting*.
+From the DGX itself, use `http://127.0.0.1:PORT/...` for local checks.
+- During long first-run downloads, you can monitor progress from the DGX host without exposing any additional endpoints by running `make watch`.